The-Plottwist/cmd_note/README.md

   - Prints "*" to the end of line.

-# Warning!
+## Warning!

 Do not uncomment "UTF-8" `CHCP 65001`.
-This line makes crash.
+This line causes crash.